Albuquerque Non Surgical Laser Gum Treatment | Dr. Keanna DDS

-For decades periodontal disease has been treated with root planning (smoothing of the root surfaces) to remove detrimental “biofilms”, putrefying food, pus, and destructive bacteria.
+For decades periodontal disease has been treated with root planing (smoothing of the root surfaces) to remove detrimental “biofilms”, putrefying food, pus, and destructive bacteria.
 Without treatment, tooth loss becomes a reality.
-With treatment gum disease can often be stabilized.
-Use of laser therapy for periodontal disease is coexistent with root planning.
+But with treatment, gum disease can often be stabilized.
+Use of laser therapy for periodontal disease is coexistent with root planing.

 The mechanics of laser therapy as periodontal therapy involve energy in the form of light.
 The laser actually converts light to heat, and in turn this heat cauterizes and vaporizes the surrounding diseased soft tissues.
 The light energy comes from stimulated electrons that expel photons (light particles), and the more the electrons are stimulated, the more photons (heat energy) are produced.